A duplex ultrasound is a test to see how blood moves through your arteries and veins.

 There are no risks.

-Cigarette smoking may change the results of an ultrasound of the arms and legs, because nicotine can cause the arteries to shrink (constrict).
+Smoking may change the results of an ultrasound of the arms and legs.
+This happens because nicotine can cause the arteries to shrink (constrict).

 Vascular ultrasound; Peripheral vascular ultrasound

 Goldstein LB.
 Approach to cerebrovascular diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 406.

 Leon LR, Labropoulos N. Vascular laboratory.
 In: Cronenwett JL, Johnston KW, eds.
 Rutherford's Vascular Surgery.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 18.

 Stone PA, Hass SM.
 Vascular laboratory.
 In: Cronenwett JL, Johnston KW, eds.
 Rutherford's Vascular Surgery.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 16.

 Review Date 6/6/2016

 Updated by: Deepak Sudheendra, MD, RPVI, Assistant Professor of Interventional Radiology & Surgery at the University of Pennsylvania Perelman School of Medicine, with an expertise in Vascular Interventional Radiology & Surgical Critical Care, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.